 In fact, going to a Trauma Resiliency Model or Somatic Experiencing therapist is kind of like seeing a Nervous System Physical Therapist or Nervous System Personal Trainer.
 When you see a regular Physical Therapist or Personal Trainer, they will give you homework to do in the gym or at home before the next week’s session.
 In the same way, if you go to therapy for trauma once a week, it’s good to also practice these things on your own between sessions to get those muscles worked out enough to improve your functionality over time.

-Resiliency Building Skills to Practice for Trauma Recovery
+10 Resiliency Building Skills to Practice to Make Progress in Trauma Recovery

 Feel your feet on the ground.

 Feel the pressure of your body on what is supporting it.

 Feel the texture of objects with your fingers.